wakr/in_ds_2017/docs/index.md

 <img src="dropouts_chicago.png"/>

-Droupout rate in whole Chicago is also [decreasing.](http://www.chicagotribune.com/news/ct-chicago-school-graduation-rate-increase-met-20170903-story.html)
+The dropout rate in Chicago is also [decreasing.](http://www.chicagotribune.com/news/ct-chicago-school-graduation-rate-increase-met-20170903-story.html)

 <img src="safety_score.png"/>

 Safety score is one measure in [5 Essentials survey](https://illinois.5-essentials.org/2017/).
-It measures student's perception of safety at school.
+It measures the students' perception of safety at their schools.
 Lower safety score means lower perception of safety.
-As we can see comparing this plot to previous crime distribution plot, crimes and safety score are distributed quite similarly.
+As we can see, comparing this plot to the previous crime distribution plot, crimes and safety score are distributed quite similarly.

 <img src="misconducts.png"/>

 Misconduct rate is also from 5 Essentials survey.
-It's still unclear for us, if misconduct rate means percent of misconducting students or something else.
+It's still unclear for us whether or not the misconduct rate means percent of misconducting students or something else.
-Both safety score and misconducts plots resemble crime plot.
+Both safety score and misconducts plots resemble the crime plot.

 ### Conclusions about comparing crimes & school data

-When comparing crime data and school data (dropout rates, safety scores, misconducts) statistically, it's very unlikely that differences in zip codes have came to exist coincidentally.
-We still cannot say that crimes are affecting to school life or the other way round.
+When comparing crime data and school data (dropout rates, safety scores, misconducts) statistically, it's very unlikely that differences in zip codes have come to exist coincidentally.
+We still cannot say whether the crimes committed are affecting school life or the other way around.
- When doing more conclusions than just "we found that these distributions resemble each others", we need more knowledge in research methods of criminology or social sciences.
+ Before drawing more conclusions than just "we found that these distributions resemble each others", we need more knowledge in research methods of criminology or social sciences.

 ## To remember